centennial-oss/consolation/TRADEMARKS.md

 # Trademarks

-Consolation and the Consolation logo are trademarks of Centennial OSS, Inc.
+Consolation and the Consolation logo are trademarks of Centennial OSS Inc.

 This repository is licensed under the Apache License 2.0, which allows use, modification, and distribution of the code.
 However, the license does NOT grant